zhenyamorozov/sharepoint-webex/README.rst

     :width: 1500
     :alt: Sharepoint Lists screenshot showing the scheduled webinars details appearing

-If need to change title, description, or reshedule, run the bot command again.
+If need to change title, description, or reschedule, run the bot command again.
 You can also run it on a schedule.

 Features